Phil Rockefeller

-Phillips W. Rockefeller (born November 20, 1938) is an American lawyer and politician who served as a Washington state senator, as a Democrat, for the 23rd legislative district, which includes Bainbridge Island, Keyport, Poulsbo, Kingston, Hansville, Silverdale, and most of East Bremerton.
+Warren Philips Rockefeller (November 20, 1938 – April 15, 2026) was an American lawyer and politician who served as a Washington state senator, as a Democrat, for the 23rd legislative district, which includes Bainbridge Island, Keyport, Poulsbo, Kingston, Hansville, Silverdale, and most of East Bremerton.

+Life and career

-Phil received his undergraduate degree from Yale University and his J.D. degree from Harvard.
+Rockefeller received his undergraduate degree from Yale University and his J.D. degree from Harvard.
 Before winning election to the legislature, he was education aide to Gov. John Spellman and Regional Commissioner of the U.S. Office of Education.
 Phil served as the assistant majority floor leader and chair of the Water, Energy & Telecommunications Committee (formerly the Water, Energy & Environment Committee, to which he was vice chair), and was a member of both the Natural Resources, Ocean & Recreation Committee (formerly vice chair) and the Ways & Means Committee.

-In a district defined by its unique geography and quality of life, he is a strong advocate for clean air and water, as well as quality jobs, schools and health care.
+In a district defined by its unique geography and emphasis on quality of life, he was an advocate for clean air and water, as well as quality jobs, schools and health care.